akka/akka/akka-docs/src/main/paradox/serialization.md

 It's recommended to throw `IllegalArgumentException` or `java.io.NotSerializableException` in `fromBinary` if the manifest is unknown.
 This makes it possible to introduce new message types and send them to nodes that don't know about them.
-This is typically needed when performing rolling upgrades, i.e. running a cluster with mixed versions for a while.
+This is typically needed when performing rolling updates, i.e. running a cluster with mixed versions for a while.
 Those exceptions are treated as a transient problem in the classic remoting layer.
 The problem will be logged and the message dropped.
 Other exceptions will tear down the TCP connection because it can be an indication of corrupt bytes from the underlying